Add to your Claude Code skills

 sudo apt install libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev

 TinyProgrammer should run on any Raspberry Pi with a display.
-Two tested configurations:
+Tested or targeted configurations:

 Other displays should work too, set DISPLAY_WIDTH and DISPLAY_HEIGHT in config.py and provide a matching background image (display/assets/bg-WxH.png).
 The layout auto-scales from a 480x320 reference design.